El-Maudra/YoutubeDownloader/README.md

       # add the following line at the end of your ~/.bashrc file
       export PATH=$PATH:~/.local/bin/

-But we have already executed the firt line of code `sudo apt update`, so we do not need to repeat the tast!
+But we have already executed the firt line of code `sudo apt update`, so we do not need to repeat the task!

 We now execute each of the remaining codes.
 - [x] `sudo apt install -y git zip unzip openjdk-17-jdk python3-pip autoconf libtool pkg-config zlib1g-dev libncurses5-dev libncursesw5-dev libtinfo5 cmake libffi-dev libssl-dev`